Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 How is cryptocurrency taxed?

-For US-based taxpayers, the IRS considers cryptocurrency as property.
-When you purchase, sell, or exchange one crypto for another or for goods or services, this is treated as a taxable event, typically resulting in a capital gain or loss.
-The IRS taxes earned income from crypto activities such as mining or staking as ordinary income.
+For US-based taxpayers, the IRS considers crypto to be property.
+When you buy, sell, or exchange one crypto for another or goods, services, or fiat currency, this is typically a taxable event that usually results in a capital gain or loss and is taxed at the usual tax rates for cryptocurrency.
+The IRS also taxes earned income from crypto such as mining or staking as ordinary income.

-In a previous announcement this year, the IRS disclosed its plan to bolster its workforce by adding an additional 87,000 agents, with a notable emphasis on intensifying crypto tax enforcement for the 2023 and 2024 tax season.
-These newly appointed agents will undergo specialized training to adeptly correlate blockchain transactions with ostensibly "anonymous" wallets.
+In a 2023 announcement, the IRS disclosed its plan to bolster its workforce by adding an additional 87,000 agents, with a notable emphasis on intensifying crypto tax enforcement for the coming tax seasons.
+These newly appointed agents will undergo specialized training to correlate blockchain transactions with ostensibly "anonymous" wallets adeptly.

-Given that blockchain technology operates on public ledgers, the IRS already possesses access to a comprehensive record of transactions conducted on a specific blockchain.
+Since blockchain technology operates on public ledgers, the IRS already has access to a comprehensive record of transactions conducted on a specific blockchain.
 The primary task for these agents will be to establish connections between wallet addresses and their respective owners, a task they are well-prepared to execute.

 Outside the US?
 Here's everything you need to know about international crypto taxes!